 However, transitioning into e-commerce also has its challenges.
-Let’s take a look at what makes the account reconciliation process difficult for online businesses.
+Let’s take a look at why it’s so difficult for online businesses to reconcile their accounts.

-One could expect that account reconciliation will soon cease to be an issue, but there are certain challenges that arise with the growth of revenue.
-For instance, e-commerce businesses may struggle due to a large number of the sales channels they use.
+One could expect that accounts reconciliation will soon cease to be an issue, but there are certain challenges that arise with the growth of revenue.
+For instance, e-commerce businesses may struggle with accounting processes due to a large number of the sales channels they use.
 Each and every one of these channels have to be accounted for.

-Another challenge connected to the e-commerce account reconciliation process is that each sales platform usually charges a service fee.
+Another challenge connected with the e-commerce account reconciliation process is that each sales platform usually charges a service fee.

 At the end of an accounting period, you need to account for those fees paid to payment providers.
 Otherwise, your revenue will be off by a large amount.
 Such a discrepancy will affect everything from business planning and inventory orders to major things like estimating the amount of taxes you owe.

-Yet another challenge is that in order to run a proper account reconciliation, you need data.
+Yet another challenge in accounting reconciliation is that in order to run a proper accounts reconciliation, you need data.
 If you have questions about the validity of a certain transaction, you need to have easy access to the info not only about the customer (or vendor), but also about the items (or products) sold.